Categories

 Speaker / Source Switching: Audio Authority 903 Switcher w/ 932 speaker relays, DBX 200X source switcher (sometimes DBX DAV-600)

 Turntable and associated gear: Current turntable Cartridge line-up is a Grace F-9, an Audio Technica AT-440mla, "AT-120E" & "AT-71", Shure "M75ED II" & Grado "F3+" cartridges all loaded on head-shells and ready to use.
-Turntable; Kenwood "KD-550" Turntable with Anti-Static Felt mat and HK Disc Clamp.
+Turntable; Kenwood "KD-550" 'Concrete Base' (not really concrete, but that's what it was / is commonly referred to as) Turntable with Anti-Static Felt mat and HK Disc Clamp.
 Music Hall "mmf Phono Pack" cartridge "Head Amp" (will be utilized when next moving coil cartridge is added) & SAE 5000A Impulse Noise Reduction Unit, & complete Discwasher record cleaning system with "Zerostat gun".

 Tape Playback units: Pioneer RT-909 Reel to Reel, Sony TC-277-4 "Quadradial" 4-Channel Quadraphonic / Stereo Reel to Reel Deck, Pioneer RT-701 R2R, Technics / Panasonic RS-855US Stereo / Quad 8-Track deck & a Technics "RS-M245X" DBX Cassette Deck for decoding DBX encoded LP's.
 Also for Hi-Fi VHS (audio ONLY tapes) is an NEC HiFi VHS N895EU deck.